IEvangelist/davidpine.net/content/blog/csharp-all-the-things.md

 }
 ```

 Now, in the spirit of __C#__ I'd like to share something rather special with you.
 Consider this my Christmas 🎁 to you as part of the __C# Advent Calendar__...deconstruction 😈!
-I posted about <a href="{{< ref "exploring-csharp-seven.md" >}}" target="_blank">__C# 7__ when it was first released</a> and while this is a __C# 7__ feature it is a little different.
+I posted about {{< url-link "__C# 7__ when it was first released" "{{< ref "exploring-csharp-seven.md" >}}" >}} and while this is a __C# 7__ feature it is a little different.
 With the introduction of _tuples_ the language also gave us deconstruction of _tuples_.
 In addition to deconstructing _tuples_ we can actually deconstruct anything that has a `public void Deconstruct([out T value])` method, where the `out` parameters serve as the ordinals to deconstructing a target tuple type.
 In other words, we can deconstruct non-tuple types into tuples.
 Let's explore this a bit more, shall we?

 In the miglifier app we accept two arguments.

   1. The `Path` argument is the root directory in which we'll scan for files
   2. The `MiglifyJsonPath (optional)` argument is the path to the `miglify.json` file

 This configuration file is deserialized and passed into the `GetMiglifiedFiles` function.
 This uses glob patterns to search for all the target files to work on processing them along the way.
 Eventually it will return the results -- the results are of type `IEnumerable<MiglifyFile>`.
 We group the results and then convert them to a `Dictionary<MiglifyType, List<MiglifyFile>>` and `foreach` over our collection.
 Here is the beauty of it... we can deconstruct the `KeyValuePair<MiglifyType, List<MiglifyFile>>`!

 ```csharp
 var settings = await LoadMiglifySettingsAsync(miglifyJson);